 BOTTOM LINE: Forewarned is forearmed.
 Be wary when you’re using your credit card online, even if it appears to be a legitimate website affiliated with the Florida Secretary of State’s own website, www.sunbiz.org.

-On another note, if you know of a business owner who’s thinking of selling or buying a business and who might benefit from a free, confidential, consultation with us, have them contact me at email@example.com
+On another note, if you know of a business owner who’s thinking of selling or buying a business and who might benefit from a complimentary, confidential, consultation with us, have them contact me at email@example.com

 By: Mike Ertel, Transworld M&A Advisors